WPCD-Workflows/documentation/source/old/ism/public/xml/remote_meetings.rst

    (
    pdf
    ), by X.Litaudon
--  The EU ITM-TF effort - Achievements and First Physics Results ( pdf
+-  The EU EU-IM-TF effort - Achievements and First Physics Results ( pdf
    ), by G.Falchetto